 Genetics is part of the puzzle when it comes to canine health testing prior to breeding.
 Testing both parents is a must in order to produce the healthiest puppies possible.
 There are genotype (DNA tests) for certain diseases and also phenotype (physical examinations) for others that make up the whole health testing protocol.
 One of the most common physical screening exams is for hip dysplasia.
 It is a complex polygenic disease with no genetic test.
 Hip dysplasia is one of the phenotypical evaluations that are registrable with the Orthopedic Foundation for Animals (OFA).
-Embark currently tests for 210+ genetic health conditions, many of them are also registrable with the OFA.
-Let’s dive into canine hip dysplasia explained.
+Embark currently tests for 215+ genetic health conditions.
+Many of them are also registrable with the OFA.
+Let’s dive into canine hip dysplasia.

 Conducting a physical hip evaluation is the only way to screen dogs prior to breeding.
 Canine hip dysplasia can be caused by abnormal development of the hip joint or damage to the cartilage from a fracture.
 As the dog ages, an instability of the hip joint — a loose fit of the femoral head (ball) in the acetabulum (socket) — develops.
 This is called laxity.
 With long-term use, the ball and the socket degrades, which causes pain to the dog.
 The causes of hip dysplasia are complex, and can include genetics, environment, rapid weight gain from too much food, exercise, and trauma.
 It is more common in larger dogs.
 Dogs exhibit symptoms differently.
 Some with severe hip dysplasia may exhibit no symptoms, while others with a milder case can show lameness and limb problems.